ber0i/gnn_wind_power_forecasting/README.md

 ## Getting Started

+### Before Cloning

+Before cloning this repository, make sure you have Git LFS installed and set up to proporly download files which were uploaded with Git LFS.

 ### Installing Dependencies

 Some dependencies require Microsoft Visual C++ 14.0, so make sure to have this installed on your machine first.